 Rogers believed that all creatures strive to make the very best of their existence to develop to their full potential.
 In order to achieve this, there is a movement from resistance to change into a feeling of self-actualization.
 The theory is existential and bound to the concepts of time, acknowledgement and positive growth.

-Rogers believed society and culture to be naturally occurring byproducts of actualising tendency, which came into being from this intrinsic motivation to realise potential inherent in all humankind.
+Rogers believed society and culture to be naturally occurring byproducts of actualizing tendency, which came into being from this intrinsic motivation to realize potential inherent in all humankind.

 Finding something you are truly passionate about will uncover attributes you didn’t know you had, leading you to find genuine joy in your pursuits.
 However, it can hard to discover what we are passionate about.
 So how can we overcome this paradigm?

-To actualise, action is arguably the key to discovery.
-Trying a variety and abundance of different activities or pursuits can help you to realise what you enjoy, and what you don’t.
+To actualize, action is arguably the key to discovery.
+Trying a variety and abundance of different activities or pursuits can help you to realize what you enjoy and what you don’t.
 Even if you don’t discover your passion, experiencing a wide variety of activities will, in itself, enable growth and further you on your path of refinement and self-discovery.

 Beck’s theory of cognitive distortion theory states that depression does not stem from a dark past but from our current misconceptions.
 Our perception of our current state of affairs tends to contribute to the emotions we experience; hence if we resolve these underlying distortions and expand their limitations, we can move forward, growing in the process.

 Learning to deal with conflict and how to resolve it is one of the keys to growth and, fortunately, tends to be unavoidable in human life.
 Conflict is a hidden gift and we should embrace it, cherishing the lessons that it teaches us.